pip-services/pip-services-docs/content/en/python/postgres/persistence/identifiable_json_postgres_persistence.md

 ### Description

-The IdentifiableJsonPostgresPersistence class allows you to create persistence components used to store data in PosgreSQL databases in JSON or JSONB field and implement a number of CRUD operations voer data items with unique ids.
+The IdentifiableJsonPostgresPersistence class allows you to create persistence components used to store data in PosgreSQL databases in JSON or JSONB fields and implement a number of CRUD operations over data items with unique ids.

 Important points